Becoming Accredited

 The Accreditation Exam

-The platform on which the exam will be delivered has been selected and contracted.
+- The platform on which the exam will be delivered was selected and contracted.
 For more information, visit GetScorpion.Caveon.com.

 Exam Preparation Guide